 Instead, cisgender actors like Berry get cast into transgender roles and that’s it.
 If we’re lucky, the public outrage will make the actor reconsider and drop the role completely.
 But in other cases, they’ll get nominated and win awards for it because cutting your hair or wearing a dress is seen as revolutionary — but that’s usually reserved for when it’s a cis actor playing a trans person.

 Trans people have a right to be mad.
-We have been having our stories told to us, and not by us, for years, and the damage that an ignorant and trauma-obsessed perspective causes is immeasurable.
+They have had their stories told to them, and not by them, for years, and the damage that an ignorant and trauma-obsessed perspective causes is immeasurable.
 Misrepresentation in the media has boiled trans people down to a stereotype or plot device in almost every story they’re a part of.
 Because of this, documentaries like Disclosure have to be made to point out the industry’s wrongdoings in hopes of educating the masses and spearheading change.

 Very few mainstream projects highlight the lives of trans people multidimensionally, and even fewer of those stories showcase trans men played by actual trans men.
 The one example I can think of is Elliot Fletcher’s character Trevor on the show Shameless.
 Trevor was nuanced and had depth outside of his gender identity.
 Fletcher’s character was a rare and refreshing glimpse at an accurate representation of a marginalized community.